Can We Talk About Katelyn Ohashi's Flawless Gymnastics Floor Routine?

 What do you get when you combine Michael Jackson, Tina Turner, and a series of impressive flips that land in a split?
 Well, if you’re Katelyn Ohashi, a senior on the UCLA Gymnastics team, you score a perfect 10.0 and viral internet fame.

-In case you haven’t already seen the video of Ohashi at the Collegiate Challenge, it’s flawless and will give you a little pep in your step.
+In case you haven’t already seen the video of Ohashi at the Collegiate Challenge, it’s flawless and will give you a little pep in your step this Monday morning.
 Since UCLA Gymnastics tweeted the video on Saturday, it’s garnered more than 16.6 million views.
 On Twitter, everyone from Kamala Harris to Jemele Hill shared the video, because it's just that good.

 Advertisement